-The bad news here is that a lot to do with dark eye circles has to do with genetics.
+The bad news here is that dark eye circles have to do with genetics.
 Look around at your family members and relatives – if you see a significant number of people suffering from similar dark eye circles, then it’s likely that it runs in the family.

 The area underneath our eyes is famous for having the thinnest skin on our body, but even this can vary between individuals due to genetics.
 Alternatively, you may have also inherited fairer skin underneath your eyes.

 Whether your under-eye area is thin or fair, it would contribute to the more obvious appearance of your blood vessels underneath, especially when you are experiencing poor circulation due to various reasons (lack of sleep, most of the time).